 NEEDLES REGIONAL MUSEUM

 The Needles Regional Museum is located at 929 Front Street and contains memorabilia from throughout our colorful history.
 The all-volunteer staff will be happy to answer any questions you may have and you may wish to browse through the Thrift store next door which supports the Museum financially.
-Their winter hours are 10:00 a.m. to 2:00 p.m., buy viagra medicine Tuesday through Friday.
+Their winter hours are 10:00 a.m. to 2:00 p.m., Tuesday through Saturday.
 Summer hours are the same with a break late June through August for vacation.
 Please contact the Museum by calling 760-326-5678.

 NEEDLES MUNICIPAL AQAUTICS CENTER